amitfts/mis/docs/custom.md

 ## Favicon

-To add your own favicon to Syntara, you need to use a view composer
+To add your own favicon to Mis, you need to use a view composer

     View::composer('mis::layouts.dashboard.master', function($view)
     {